Havret/dotnet-activemq-artemis-client/README.md

 ### Sending messages

 ActiveMQ.Net uses `IProducer` and `IAnonymousProducer` interfaces for sending messages.
-In order to create instance of `IProducer` you need to specify an address name and a routing type to which messages will be sent.
+To to create an instance of `IProducer` you need to specify an address name and a routing type to which messages will be sent.

 ```
 var producer = await connection.CreateProducerAsync("a1", AddressRoutingType.Anycast);
 ```

-All messages send using this producer will be automatically routed to address `a1` using `Anycast` routing type:
+All messages sent using this producer will be automatically routed to address `a1` using `Anycast` routing type:

 ```
 await producer.SendAsync(new Message("foo"));